oscarhealth/graphql-mock-factory/README.md

     /**
      * Optional but recommended:
-     * An object mapping to all the mock functions of each field.
+     * An object mapping fields to mock functions.
      * mocks[objectTypeName][fieldName] = mockFunction
      *
-     * All queried fields are currently required to have a base mock function defined.
+     * All queried fields that are not automocked (via 'automocks`)
-     * This will be probably relaxed in the future.
+     * must by manually mocked here.
      *
      * TODO Document interface mocks
      */